LGCgE-SIGLES/MRC-PE_Environmental_profiles/README.md

 Chronic kidney disease (CKD) is a broad public health issue whose main risk is progression to end-stage kidney disease (ESKD), with major consequences for patients and healthcare systems.
 In addition to well-established clinical risk factors, growing evidence suggests that environmental and territorial characteristics may play an important role in the spatial distribution of CKD incidence.

 The MRC-PE project (Chronic Kidney Disease – Environmental Profiles) aims to investigate, at the national scale, the association between territorial environmental profiles and the incidence of ESKD in metropolitan France.
-Particular attention is paid to the potential mediating role of diabetes, arterial hypertension, and other socio-environmental determinants such as social disadvantage and access to healthcare.
+The project also examines the potential mediating role of diabetes, arterial hypertension, and other socio-environmental determinants, such as social disadvantage and access to healthcare.

 This multidisciplinary project relies on the linkage of large-scale health data (REIN registry, SNDS) with a comprehensive set of spatialized environmental indicators.